 In this writing, in 1970, already thrown out of power, Nkrumah indicated that the only real road towards total independence in Africa, Asia and Latin America, was via the "class struggle".
 He analyzed the class structures in the real African historical situation, and, in accordance with Fanon, concluded that the alliance of the peasants and workers of Africa, led by their revolutionary vanguard, should liberate themselves by armed struggle from their colonial, fascist masters.
 Politically, the urban workers should win over the progressive peasants and take the potential national revolution to the agricultural, rural sectors, to the countryside.
 These "wretched of the earth", this millionfold popular base, will give the African revolution its true vigor and striking force.

-Later, in 1968, in his "Handbook for Revolutionary Warfare", written for the African guerrilleros, concretely he explained armed self-defense, and the future construction of a Pan-African Liberation Army, against global imperialism and fascism.
+Before, in 1968, in his "Handbook for Revolutionary Warfare", written for the African guerrilleros, concretely he explained armed self-defense, and the future construction of a Pan-African Liberation Army, against global imperialism and fascism.

 (See: Kwame Nkrumah; Handbook of Revolutionary Warfare, I. P., New York, 1980.)

-Already then, in 1968, Nkrumah urgently suggested the establishment of an effective, continental, military organization, to plan the future tactics and strategies for Fanonian self-defense of the African Revolution.
+Already then, Nkrumah urgently suggested the establishment of an effective, continental, military organization, to plan the future tactics and strategies for Fanonian self-defense of the African Revolution.
 He made concrete proposals for the political and military co-ordination of the emancipatory, armed struggle.

 In the second part of his "Manual", he summarized the experiences of guerrilla warfare and popular armed resistance in Soviet Russia, China, Vietnam, Algeria and Cuba.
 He emphasized that the coming global revolutionary struggle against imperialism and neocolonialism is logical and inevitable; we do not have the luxury of an alternative, we are facing a liberatory necessity, the dimension of this armed revolutionary answer to imperialism is as immense as Africa itself.
-According to him, the armed struggle of the peoples of Africa is the highest form of political action, of social praxis, it could be the continental catalyzer to spark off the global human fire to extinguish neo-colonialism forever.
-(Handbook of..., p.p.
+According to him, the armed struggle of the peoples of Africa is the highest form of political action, of social praxis, it could be the continental catalyst to spark off the global human fire to extinguish neo-colonialism forever.
+(Handbook of..., p.
 42-56.)

-As early as 1963, in his famous work, "Africa Must Unite", inter alia, he suggested the establishment of the following:
+Already as early as 1963, in his famous work, "Africa Must Unite", inter alia, he suggested the establishment of the following:

 A. A Common Market for Africa;